Udon171/fam-star-quizary/readme.md

 ### Existing Features
 - **Header**: Displays the game title and a navigation menu for setup and instructions.
-- **Instructions**: Clear, collapsible sections explaining setup, rounds, and the head-to-head finale.
+- **Instructions**: Clear, collapsible sections explaining setup, rounds, and the timed score finale.
-- **Feedback**: Visual and audio cues for correct ("bad da dinggg") and incorrect ("dwurhhh") answers.
+- **Feedback**: Visual cues for correct answers (Wiggle hover) and incorrect (Red fill), correct answers (Green fill).
-- **Index**: Main game interface with a central question display, player buzzers, and animated lights.
+- **Index**: Main game interface with a central question display, player icon & name, and animated background.
 - **Footer**: Includes credits, API attribution (opentdb.com), and links to social media (future development).

 ## Technologies Used